STPA for Learning-Enabled Systems: A Survey and A New Practice: A comparative study with DeepSTPA

 \subsubsection{Unsafe Control Actions}

-There are 4 parts consisting of a hazardous control action of each UCA, i.e., \textit{Source Controller}, \textit{Type}, \textit{Control Action} and \textit{Context}. \textit{Type} in UCAs has four categories: \textit{(T1) Not providing the control action leads to a hazard}; \textit{(T2) Providing the control action leads to a hazard}; \textit{(T3) Providing a potentially safe control action but too early, too late, or in the wrong order}; and \textit{(T4) The control action lasts too long or is stopped too soon}.
-According to \cite{leveson2018stpa}, the four categories are complete in terms of defining UCAs.
-DeepSTPA introduces subcategories to indicate new deviations representing ML characteristics applied under the Type \textit{T2}.
-Table~\ref{tab_uca_internal} shows some example UCAs of the obstacle detection YOLOv3 model.
+There are 4 parts consisting of a hazardous control action of each UCA, \textit{Source Controller}, \textit{Type} (with the 4 aforementioned categories \textit{T1}-\textit{T4}), \textit{Control Action} and \textit{Context}.
+According to \cite{leveson2018stpa}, the four categories in \textit{Type} are \textit{complete} in terms of defining UCAs.
+To be more pertinent, DeepSTPA introduces subcategories to indicate new deviations representing ML characteristics applied under the Type \textit{T2}, includeing ``Wrong'', ``Invalid'', ``Incomplete'' and ``Perturbed'', e.g., ``Wrong setting and NN design'' is a human error of ML model developers.

-\begin{example} [UCA-10.1] The raw sensor data flows into the obstacle detection model, which outputs results to the kinematic model and local path planning component.
-The UCA ``Raw data is not fed into the model'' is of type \textit{T1}, as it is a potential risk when no data is being transmitted---the AUV cannot detect obstacles, potentially leading to accidents. \end{example}

-\begin{example} [subcategories] ``Wrong/Invalid/Incomplete/Perturbed'' are subcategories of Type \textit{T2} introduced by DeepSTPA in order to better cope with LESs, e.g., ``Wrong setting and model design'' is a human error of ML model developers. \end{example}

-\begin{example} [UCA-10.2] We observed unsafe operation ``UCA-10-S2.2'' during data pre-processing and a potential UCA ``Data with wrong labels'', meaning some data labels are incorrect or incomplete.
-The issue extends to ``UCA-10-S1.2'' level, where incomplete/invalid data causes incorrect pre-processing, leading to potential risk reflected in ``UCA-10.2''.
-This could result in low model accuracy, affecting subsequent components in later ML lifecycle stages. \end{example}

-\begin{example} [UCAs with layer-wise functions as the Source Controller] If potential risks or hazards are found in a certain component during the deployment stage, DeepSTPA can support detailed safety analysis at the stage of ML lifecycle development for that component (as indicated by blocks of the same color in Fig.~\ref{fig_deepstpa_control}).
-One example is ``Component B.1'' which is an ML component composed of a validated YOLOv3 model.
-We observed that both the YOLOv3 model's accuracy and the \gls{IOU} of the bounding box are low.
-After selecting the ``Test metrics'' and ``Validation $\&$ Verifiction'', it is crucial to consider the ``Trained Model'', as the poor training of the non-max suppression layer during the model training stage could be a contributing factor.
-This is because the non-max suppression layer, which is responsible for suppressing overlapping bounding boxes and retaining those with the highest confidence.